unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 > In some cases you have to do a similar job for nginx, however, usually there is no need in doing this.

-That's all, our VPS is ready to work.
+That's all, our VPS is ready to work!
 Check the links below to learn about more advanced ways to configure the components that we used in this article.

 See ya!